MatrixManAtYrService/sn_git_test/README.md

 # sn_git_test
 Used to test some github-facing automation.
-Nothin to see here. last test: 1508628732
+Nothing to see here.

+last test: 1508628732